 As is the case with many disabling impairments, winning a claim for Social Security Benefits based on seizure disorder can be somewhat difficult.
 Social Security requires that you have frequent seizures that interfere with your activities and that are well documented.
-Our article on disability benefits for epilepsy goes over the specific requirements for getting disability benefits for convulsive epilepsy and nonconvulsive epilepsy.
+Our article on disability benefits for epilepsy goes over the specific requirements for getting disability benefits for generalized tonic-clonic (grand mal) seizures and "dyscognitive" seizures.

 The following checklist of tips may be helpful for applicants who are trying to get disability benefits based on a seizure disorder.

 Why are the items on this checklist so important?
 Let's look at each in detail.